XinqiL/rhombus-frontend/README.md

 };
 ```

+6. Initialize Firebase Storage:

+In the Firebase Console, navigate to the "Storage" section.
+Click on "Get started" to set up Cloud Storage for your project.

 ## Step3: Configure Environment Variables

-1. Rename the provided .env.example file to .env.
+1. Rename the provided `.env.example` file to `.env`.
    `mv .env.example .env`

 2. Open the .env file and fill it with your Firebase credentials: